Bath School disaster

-The Bath School disaster, also known as the Bath School massacre, (Note: Using the word "disaster" to describe this event is a historic term.
+The Bath School disaster (Note: The word "disaster" to describe this event is a historic term.
 "Bath School disaster" is what the event's survivors called it, as did contemporaneous news accounts, historic documents, plus area memorials and current Michigan State historic markers.
 Reliable sources include human-made disasters alongside natural disasters in their definitions of the word.) was a series of violent attacks perpetrated by Andrew Kehoe upon the Bath Consolidated School in Bath Township, Michigan, United States, on May 18, 1927.
-The attacks killed 38children and 6adults and injured at least 58other people.
-Prior to the explosions at the school, Kehoe had murdered his wife, Nellie Price Kehoe, and set fires using timed devices at his farm.
-Arriving at the site of the school explosion, Kehoe died when he set off explosives concealed in his truck.
+That morning, Kehoe, the school treasurer of Bath Township, detonated explosives he had previously planted underneath the school building, killing 38 people.
+As rescue efforts began, Kehoe drove to the school in a truck filled with explosives and shrapnel, where he detonated it, killing himself and four others.
+Earlier the same day, he had also destroyed his farmstead with explosives after having murdered his wife, Nellie Price Kehoe.
+(Note: Price Kehoe was murdered by her husband sometime between being discharged from a hospital on May 16 and the bombings two days later.
+"That at sometime between the evening of May 16th, 1927, and 8:45 A. M. on May 18th, 1927, the said Andrew P. Kehoe murdered his wife, Nellie Kehoe, at their farm home located on Section 19 of Bath Township;")

-Kehoe, who was the school board treasurer, was angered by increased taxes and his defeat in the April5, 1926, election for township clerk.
-It was thought by locals that he planned his "murderous revenge" following this public defeat.
-Kehoe had a reputation for being difficult on the school board and in personal dealings.
-In addition, he was notified in June1926 that his mortgage was going to be foreclosed.
+Kehoe, who was Bath's school board treasurer, was angered by increased taxes and being defeated in the April5, 1926 election for Bath township clerk.
+It was thought by locals that he had planned revenge following his defeat.
+Kehoe had a reputation as a difficult man, both on the school board and in his personal life.
+In addition, he was notified in June1926 that his mortgage was soon to be foreclosed.
 For much of the next year, Kehoe purchased explosives and secretly hid them on his property and under the school.

-On the day of the disaster, Kehoe set off explosions at his farmstead and at the Bath Consolidated School, destroying his farm and ripping through the north wing of the school.
-As rescue efforts began, Kehoe drove up to the schoolyard in his shrapnel-filled truck and triggered a second explosion, killing himself and four others, as well as injuring bystanders.

-During the rescue and recovery efforts, searchers discovered a further 500 lb of explosives under the south wing of the school that had been set to go off simultaneously with the initial explosion.
-Kehoe had apparently intended to destroy the entire school, and everyone in it.
+During the rescue and recovery efforts, searchers discovered a further 500 lb of explosives under the south wing of the school that had been set to detonate simultaneously with the initial explosion.
+With this discovery, it was determined that Kehoe's intention was to destroy the entire school and everyone in it.
+The Bath School disaster was the deadliest school attack in the United States at the time.